 To build a foundation in this field, you can start with a bachelor’s degree in computer science, social science, engineering, or statistics.
 While a degree builds a solid platform for your tech career, you don't actually need one to get started.
 Alternative education programs may suit some aspiring data professionals.

 Familiarity with a toolkit, preferably a combination of coding, SQL, cloud tool, and command line.
 You can pick up these skills by taking a data science course or even a software engineering bootcamp.

 Technical knowledge of Python coding, Hadoop platform, Apache Spark, machine learning and AI

 A Career in Software Engineering

-A software engineer applies knowledge of engineering and programming language to develop programs and operating systems for computers.
-They are involved in designing, developing, maintaining, testing, and evaluating software.
+A software engineer applies knowledge of engineering and programming languages to develop apps for computers.
+They’re involved in designing, developing, maintaining, testing, and evaluating software.

 Software engineering is an innovative field and often leads to new discoveries.
 As businesses continue to embrace new technologies and tools, the demand continues to rise for professionals with cutting-edge knowledge and the skills to solve complex problems.

 Qualifications and Skills Required for a Software Engineer